marsmith/ADONNIS/README.md

 ## Details
-For more information, see the Documentation Folder
+For more information, see the Documentation Folder in back-end